 Part E is intended to report expenses by function.
-All expenses recognized in the GPFS should be reported using the expense functions provided on lines 01-08 and 13.
-These functional categories are consistent with Chapter 4 (Accounting for Independent Colleges and
+All expenses recognized in the GPFS should be reported using the expense functions provided on lines 01-12.
+These functional categories are consistent with Chapter 4 (Accounting for Independent Colleges and Universities) of the NACUBO FARM.

 Institutions that do not have access to FARM can refer to Appendix B of the NACUBO Advisory Report 2010-1, Public Institutions: Methodologies for Allocating Depreciation, Operation and Maintenance of Plant, and Interest Expenses to Functional Expense Categories for more detailed information on the expense categories.
 Although this document was written for public institutions, the expenditure definitions are applicable to private institutions also.
-The advisory is available <a href="https://example.com/het-public-leaf-to-publi
+The advisory is available here.